St. George, Louisiana: Proposed school district

 All of these steps would need to occur before a new school district could be formed.

 In 2025, two bills were put forth in the Louisiana Legislature.
-Senate Bill 234 (SB234) co-authored by Louisiana State Senator Rick Edmonds and Louisiana Representative Emily Chenevert would establish the St, George Public School System, and Senate Bill 25 (SB25) - same co-authors, would allow the St. George to be considered an equal and valid school district as established school districts in Louisiana, thus making them eligible to receive Minimum Foundation Program (MFP).
+Senate Bill 234 (SB234), co-authored by Louisiana State Senator Rick Edmonds and Louisiana Representative Emily Chenevert, would establish the St. George Public School System, and Senate Bill 25 (SB25), with the same co-authors, would allow St. George to be considered an equal and valid school district to established school districts in Louisiana, thus making them eligible to receive Minimum Foundation Program (MFP) funding.

-Since SB25 would require a constitutional amendment it would have to pass both houses of the legislature by a two-thirds majority vote, while SB234 would require only a simple majority vote in each house.
+Since SB25 would require a constitutional amendment, it would have to pass both houses of the legislature by a two-thirds majority vote, while SB234 would require only a simple majority vote in each house.

 The Highland Road Park Observatory is jointly operated by Louisiana State University's Department of Physics and Astronomy, the Baton Rouge Astronomical Society and the Recreation and Park Commission for the Parish of East Baton Rouge (BREC).
 It is located in Highland Road Community Park.

+Libraries

+East Baton Rouge Parish Library (EBRPL) operates the Jones Creek Regional Branch Library.

+In 2026 there was a proposal to create a separate public library system for St. George, though a referendum on such was delayed.
+St. George City Council pro tem, Andrew Murrell, created a proposal to do that.